gear6io/ranger/milestones/parquet-storage-implementation.md

 ## 🎯 Overview

-Transform Icebox from JSON-based storage to a fully Apache Iceberg native system that writes Parquet files on disk with minimal memory usage, proper file rotation, and complete Iceberg compliance.
+Transform the data lakehouse platform from JSON-based storage to a fully Apache Iceberg native system that writes Parquet files on disk with minimal memory usage, proper file rotation, and complete Iceberg compliance.

 ## 📋 Requirements Summary

-- ❌ **No backward compatibility** - Icebox being Apache Iceberg native is supposed to write only Parquet files
+- ❌ **No backward compatibility** - The data lakehouse being Apache Iceberg native is supposed to write only Parquet files
 - ❌ **No schema inference** - Table schema will be fixed from user's standpoint, we would only like to validate the data against that schema
 - ❌ **Minimal memory usage** - Data shouldn't be copied in RAM, or to be copied least
 - ❌ **File rotation** - 50GB max for each file, SDK native batch = single file or split if crossed 50GB max